-Cruise tourism can be easily characterized as an “experienced” generator industry noting that the services provided by the cruise liners have experiential core while their consumption aims at delivering certain emotional outcomes.
-The cruise experience is comprised of two components: the onboard experience and the onshore.
+Cruise tourism can be easily characterized as an “experienced” generator industry, noting that the services provided by the cruise liners have an experiential core while their consumption aims to deliver certain emotional outcomes.
+The cruise experience comprises two components: the onboard experience and the onshore.

-The objective of the “Destination Challenge” is to enhance cruise passengers’ onshore experience through providing a blending of cultural activities and local production consumption activities, linked through a treasure hunt game.
+The objective of the “Destination Challenge” is to enhance cruise passengers’ onshore experience by providing a blending of cultural activities and local production-consumption activities, linked through a treasure hunt game.

-A simple map-based app will challenge cruise visitors to experience the destination while benefited by the special offers and discounts -called “crusemons”
+A simple map-based app will challenge cruise visitors to experience the destination while benefiting from the special offers and discounts known as “crusemons”.